-Tick Bite: How To Safely Remove A Tick.
-What to Do Next.
+Bite: How To Safely Remove A Tick.
+What to Do Next?

 Summer is here.
 Do you enjoy spending your time at the beach or prefer quieter places, hiking in nature far from the crowd?

 Did you know that you could get infected with Lyme disease after a tick bite?
-Tick are natural carrier of the bacteria responsible for Lyme disease and infected tick can not only found in the North east but now in many states including California.
+Tick is a natural carrier of the bacteria responsible for Lyme disease; an infected tick can not only found in the Northeast but now in many states, including California.

-It is important to safely remove a tick as soon as you see it.
+It is essential to remove a tick as soon as you see it safely.

 Here are the steps to follow to remove it.

-– Do not pull and twist.
-You should be able to pull the entire tick or leave on small fragment of his head attached.
-If that happens your body will naturally expel the leftovers of the tick within a few days.
+– Do not pick and twist.
+You should be able to pull the entire tick or leave on a small fragment of his head attached.
+If that happens, your body will naturally expel the leftovers of the tick within a few days.

 – Wash the skin with water and soap or isopropyl alcohol.

 – Keep the tick in a

 plastic bag (Ziploc, etc.) with a moist cotton ball (it will preserve the tick for testing) as you may send it to a lab to have it tested for Lyme disease.